The Spring Flounder Run: High Chances for a Limit

 This week's blog discusses the Spring flounder run and includes supplementary information from the flounder gigging sports best guides.

-The Spring flounder run is not as publicly well-known as the Fall run, which often times makes for better fishing with less competition of other anglers.
+The Spring flounder run is not as publicly well-known as the Fall Flounder Run, which often times makes for better fishing with less competition of other anglers.
 Flounder have spent their time offshore spawning and are coming back to the bays ravenously hungry.
 A Galveston, Texas based flounder gigging charter said the following about the Spring flounder run:

 "the Spring run can be just as fun as the fall run just with lighter fish.
 The same 24 inch 7-8 pounder will only weigh 4-5 pounds after the spawn.
 Once the water temperature gets close to 70 degrees it will be in full swing." - Capt.
 Eric Winstanley, Night Moves Gigging

 Finding flounder during the Spring run is much easier than a typical gigging trip but still takes basic knowledge to understand their behavioral tendencies.
 A Rockport, Texas based flounder gigging charter said these are the must haves to find flounder:

 "I have 4 must haves: clear water, a good amount of current, plenty of bait fish present, and a variation of the bay bottom." - Capt.
 David Dupnik, Surrender at Sunrise